I only build what I'd buy myself.

 Diexar — a small studio by Eric Dieperink

-Five projects.
+Seven projects.
 One obsession: making things that are simple, fairly priced, and don't need a manual.
 No growth hacks.
 No hype.
 No jargon my mother frowns at.

 How I work